text © Don Davis

 In February 28, 1945 Kammler placed a pilot

-inside a 'Natter', which was a small piloted missile.
-This man,
+inside a 'Natter', a small piloted missile.
+This man, Luftwaffe

-Luftwaffe Lieutenant Lothar Siebert, became the first person to
+Lieutenant Lothar Sieber, became the first person to be launched

-be launched vertically in a rocket.
+vertically in a rocket.
 The honor was a brief one.
+After climbing

-After climbing 330 feet, the cockpit bubble tore loose, abruptly
+330 feet, the cockpit bubble tore loose, in some accounts abruptly

 decapitating the pilot.
 At 1600 feet the Natter faltered and dived,